onflow/flow/flips/20210917-nft-metadata-standard.md

     pub struct interface IMutableMetaData {
         pub let dataProvider: Capability<&{IMetaDataProvider}>
     }

+    // Interface that the NFTs have to conform to
+    //
+    pub struct interface HasMetaData {
+        pub let metadata: MetaDataUtil.MetaDataHolder?
+    }

     //Solid version of MetaDataHolder that can be passed around or returned in script call for use off-chain pub struct MetaData {